jimmyrisk/jimmyrisk.github.io/_pages/about.md

 Below you will find my contact information along with a brief introduction to my research.
 You can find more detailed information by using the quick-links up top.

+*I am currently seeking opportunities in Data Science Engineer and Machine Learning Engineer roles.
+Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jimmy-risk-02b46330/).*

 # Contact Information

 Jimmy Risk \